Maggie Writes Copy

 No. Social media doesn’t directly impact your SEO.
 But, using social media to drive more traffic to your website does indirectly impact it.

-This strategy can boost both your website SEO and your social media engagement.
-So it is a great strategy to implement.
 But what if you need more actual traffic to a place of business?
 Rather than just online traffic?
 This is where local SEO tactics come into play.

 Local SEO is so important if you’re trying to optimize your brick-and-mortar business.
 Nearly 46% of searches have a “local intent”.5 This has huge implications if you run a location-dependent business.